mitko/collagerecipe/README.md

    ![example collage] (https://dl.dropboxusercontent.com/s/59fo2j4g897q7s9/mitko-full_small.jpg)

 5. Create your collage!
    * See example.recipe and example_data see the recipe format.
 The format is pretty minimal.
-All you can do is say which images go in which order on which line
+All you can do is say which images go in which order on which row
    * copy your images over.
 Create a folder called "images" or "birthday_collage" or whatever you want *within* the collagerecipe main folder and put your images there.
 It is important that your images are within the collagerecipe folder so that they are served by the server you setup in step 3.
    * decide which images should be on which row.
 Create "mycollage.recipe" or "my.collage" or "birthday.images" or whatever you want text file and add the paths to the images you like.
    * run